Hierarchical fragmentation of regular islands in a discontinuous nontwist map: Introduction

 The existence of cantori has been rigorously established for nondegenerate Hamiltonian systems, in which the frequency of motion depends monotonically on the action variables~\cite{lichtenberg2013regular}.
 For two-dimensional maps, this nondegeneracy requirement is expressed by the twist condition, defined as the nonvanishing of the shear, $\partial x_{n+1} / \partial y_n \neq 0$, throughout phase space.
 Maps that satisfy this condition everywhere are referred to as \textit{twist} maps, while those that violate it at one or more locations are classified as \textit{nontwist} maps.
 Violations of the twist condition introduce qualitatively new dynamical features, including shearless invariant curves and reconnection phenomena, which have no counterpart in twist systems.
 A paradigmatic example is the standard nontwist map (SNM)~\cite{del-Castillo-Negrete1993, del-Castillo-Negrete1996}, which has become a canonical model for studying the dynamics of nontwist systems and the universal properties associated with twist violation.
 Although some analytical progress has been made using extensions of KAM theory~\cite{Delshams2000}, most results for nontwist maps rely on numerical simulations~\cite{Howard1984, delcastillonegrete1997, HOWARD1995256, Shinohara1997, Corso1997, Morrison2000}, especially transport-related properties~\cite{Szezech2009, Szezech2012, Mugnaine2018, Mugnaine2020, LCSouza2023, Mugnaine2024, RolimSales2024, Baroni2024, Baroni2025, RolimSales2025}.

-Despite the additional dynamical features introduced by twist condition violation, the vast majority of studies on nontwist maps assume smoothness and continuity on the cylinder.
-In these systems, the map is periodic in the angular variable and defines a continuous, area-preserving transformation of the phase space.
+Despite the additional dynamical features introduced by twist condition violation, the vast majority of studies on nontwist maps assume that the induced map on the cylinder is smooth and well defined.
+In these systems, the forcing terms are periodic in the angular variable, so the induced dynamics defines a smooth, area-preserving transformation on $\mathbb{T}\times\mathbb{R}$.
 Under these assumptions, the destruction of regular regions follows the usual scenario: invariant curves break through resonances, island chains form, and transport is mediated by cantori and chaotic layers, even though the detailed mechanisms may differ from the twist case.
-Much less is known when this assumption of continuity is relaxed.
-If the map remains smooth on the real line but loses periodicity in the angular variable, it becomes discontinuous when projected onto the cylinder.
+Much less is known when the induced map on the cylinder loses continuity.
+Area-preserving maps with explicit discontinuities or piecewise smooth definitions have nevertheless been investigated in several contexts, including sawtooth maps~\cite{Bird1988, Ashwin1997}, piecewise linear standard maps~\cite{Bullett1986}, and piecewise parabolic Frenkel--Kontorova models~\cite{Aubry1983}.
+In these systems, the loss of smoothness or continuity is introduced explicitly through a piecewise definition of the map or of the underlying potential.
+Here, instead, the map remains infinitely differentiable on $\mathbb{R}$, but the induced map on the cylinder loses continuity after the modulo projection because the perturbation is not compatible with the $1$-periodic identification of the angular variable.
+Therefore, the mechanism considered in this work differs fundamentally from the usual nonsmooth or piecewise-defined maps studied in the literature: the map is locally smooth everywhere on $\mathbb{R}$, but the induced map on $\mathbb{T}\times\mathbb{R}$ becomes discontinuous because the perturbation is not $1$-periodic in the angular variable.
 In this situation, the classical framework based on invariant curves, cantori, and enclosing transport barriers may no longer apply.
 In particular, it is not clear whether regular islands can still be bounded by a single outer invariant curve, or whether their destruction proceeds through a different mechanism altogether.